 You can treat hard water or mineral stains while you disinfect the shower.
 Simply follow these steps:

-- Sprinkle powered bleach liberally onto all surfaces of the shower.
+- Sprinkle powered bleach cleaner liberally onto all surfaces of the shower.

 - Let the bleach sit for a minute.